Heniks07/T16-Linux-Driver/README.md

 # T16-Linux-Driver
-Userspace for the T16 Wired Gaming Mouse
+Userspace Drivers for the T16 Wired Gaming Mouse